Kenny-Wu-Kj/CSCD01/README.md

 This is an example of how to use `langgraph-api` to stand up a REST API for your custom LangGraph StateGraph.
 This API can be used to interact with your StateGraph from any programming language that can make HTTP requests.

+> [!TIP]
-> 💡 **Tip:** If you would rather use `pyproject.toml` for managing dependencies in your LangGraph Cloud project, please check out [this repository](https://github.com/langchain-ai/langgraph-example-pyproject).
+> If you would rather use `pyproject.toml` for managing dependencies in your LangGraph Cloud project, please check out [this repository](https://github.com/langchain-ai/langgraph-example-pyproject).

 [LangGraph](https://github.com/langchain-ai/langgraph) is a library for building stateful, multi-actor applications with LLMs.
 The main use cases for LangGraph are conversational agents, and long-running, multi-step LLM applications or any LLM application that would benefit from built-in support for persistent checkpoints, cycles and human-in-the-loop interactions (ie. LLM and human collaboration).